rodrigodzf/NeuralResonatorBela/README.md

 There are some changes to the [original](https://github.com/rodrigodzf/neuralresonator) project, so that it can run on the Bela.
 The main changes are:

 - The shape is encoded using the FFT coefficients of the shape boundary, instead of features from a CNN, which alleviates the feature extraction process.
 - The material parameters are used in a post-processing step, instead of being used as input to the model, which makes the model more robust and faster to changes in the material parameters.
-The simulation is however a bit less accurate w.r.t. the FEM simulation.
+The simulation is however a bit less accurate w.r.t. to the FEM simulation.
 - The MLP model used here is smaller than the original model.